Stalking is a Felony in Arizona

 - Maintaining visual or physical proximity to a person, or directing threats, on two or more occasions (over any period of time); or

 These definitions of the applicable conduct are rather broad, and they would include, by their terms, certain activities that no one would seriously contend constitutes stalking.
 In each case, however, the law requires that the activity, in addition to causing actual fear, is one that would cause a reasonable person to be in fear.
 And what a reasonable person would fear in a given situation is open to interpretation, an issue that is important in any stalking case.
+Finally, in dealing with a stalking charge, it is essential to have an experienced criminal lawyer in your corner.

 Phoenix Stalking Defense Attorney